-A Cub Cadet mower’s deck belt powers the cutting blade.
-Sometimes, it may come off during operation, and you may not understand why.
-Not only is this frustrating, but it prolongs the completion of the task.
+A Cub Cadet mower’s deck belt powers the cutting blade, but there are times it may come off during operation.
+Not only is this frustrating, but it prolongs the completion of your mowing tasks.

 Reasons Behind This Cub Cadet Mower Deck Belt Issue